viratnigam18/fosse-task-1-python/README.md

 This project enhances the user interface and user experience of the original FOSSEE Workshop Booking application.
 The goal was to create a more modern, responsive, and user-friendly design, particularly optimized for mobile users, while maintaining the core functionality.

+All major files which was mainly edited are in a folder name "All major files" please read it.

 Demo Link - https://www.youtube.com/watch?v=ujxo1pjiXB4

 Key improvements include: